Why Youth Watershed Education?

 CWC facilitates field trips to urban, suburban, and rural conservation sites like Talking Water Gardens, Cox Creek, Pioneer Park in Brownsville, and other places where human uses and ecosystem services coincide.
 Students engage in stewardship actions, data collection, and watershed management dynamics exercises at these sites to gain better understanding of how human development effects our natural resources.

-Spring Field Days are planned field trips hosted by CWC and partners at locations in Albany.
+Urban Ecology Field Trips (formerly known as Spring Field Days) are planned field trips hosted by CWC and partners at locations in Albany.
 We use StreamWebs resources as much as possible.

-To sign your class up for Spring Field Days, click HERE!
+To sign your class up for Urban Ecology Field Trips, click HERE!

-To sign up to volunteer for Spring Field Days, click HERE!
+To sign up to volunteer for Urban Ecology Field Trips, click HERE!

 A background check is required for all of our volunteers.
 To fill yours out, click HERE!

 Through equipment purchases made possible by The Nature Conservancy and ODFW’s Salmon Trout Advisory Committee (STAC), CWC has acquired an extensive inventory of watershed exploration equipment that we use for our education programming efforts.
 We also make this equipment available to area schools interested in conducting their own watershed education curriculum.
 CWC has available for loan trout aquariums and chillers, water quality testing kits, macroinvertebrate sampling, riparian sampling kits, salmon life-cycle educational programs, rubber boots, GPS units, microscopes, and other equipment students can use to learn more about the ecology present in their own back yards!
 See our inventory of equipment HERE.
 Oregon Sea Grant’s StreamWebs, a program of Oregon State University, also has stream study kits available for checkout on their website!